Krdera89/Marp-documentation/Report/report.md

 ## Executive Summary

-This report covers my implementation of a REST API for managing students, courses, and enrollments.
-The API handles all the basic CRUD operations and includes secure authentication for sensitive endpoints.
-I built it using PHP 8+ with MySQL database integration, following RESTful design principles and implementing Bearer token auth for the protected routes.
+This report covers my implementation of a REST API for managing students, courses, and enrollments using the Laravel framework.
+The API handles all the basic CRUD operations and includes secure authentication for all endpoints using Laravel Sanctum.
+I migrated from my vanilla PHP + PDO implementation to Laravel 10 with Eloquent ORM, following RESTful design principles and implementing token-based authentication.

 **What I Built:**

-- 11 working REST API endpoints (including health check)
+- 12 working REST API endpoints (including health check and authentication)

-- 5 secure endpoints with Bearer token authentication
+- All endpoints secured with Laravel Sanctum token authentication

-- MySQL database integration with proper schema and foreign keys
+- MySQL database integration with Laravel migrations and Eloquent ORM

-- Clean code structure with separate classes for different concerns
+- Clean MVC architecture following Laravel conventions

-- Proper error handling and input validation
+- Proper validation using Laravel's built-in validation system

-- CORS support so I can test it from the browser
+- CORS support configured for cross-origin requests

-- Comprehensive testing with Postman
+- Docker/Sail setup for easy deployment

-- Laravel ORM Migration(coming soon)
+- Comprehensive model relationships with Eloquent

 ---